British and Colonial Films: History

+Films

 The company filmed The Life of Shakespeare (1914), and two versions of The Taming of the Shrew, in 1915 and 1923.
 The first version is of historical interest for its use of a primitive sound process called Voxograph, which required offstage actors to dub the voices at the same time that the performers were filmed.
 The second version in 1923 is the earliest surviving British film, visualising the play in about 22 minutes, and retaining many of Shakespeare's lines as intertitles.